Easy Mongolian Beef

 Toss until everything is well combined.

 Serve it up over some hot rice.
 For an old school Chinese-American dish I default to white rice.
 This kind of food makes me wonder where the little packets of duck sauce are.
 Hey, maybe next time I make this, I will see if a little duck sauce on the side hits the spot.
-I think it could really work.
+It seems like it could really work.

 I could probably make this once a week for my family and it would be a long time until they tired of it.
-I served this up last with some Blistered green Beans with Miso Butter (recipe coming soon!).
+I served this up last with some Blistered Green Beans with Miso Butter.
 It really worked.
 And do give the beef one last sprinkle of fresh sliced scallions.